 Afadors make excellent family pets, although they do better with older children and seasoned dog owners who can give the breed the training and attention they require.
 Afadors also make for good guard dogs, and they’re alert to strangers.
 The mixed breed is very energetic and athletic, so access to a safe outdoor space is preferred.

-See below for all Afador facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Afadors!

 Afador Mixed Dog Breed Picture